Returning to clay, reclaiming myself

-I’ve spent hours watching clay collapse, crack, or turn out completely different than I planned.
-My fingernails have worn down, pieces have flown off the wheel but it hasn’t stopped me.
-Leadership growth is similar: it’s rarely linear, never perfect, and always a process.
-It requires patience, persistence, constant learning and adaptation.
+I’ve spent hours in the studio, only to watch pieces collapse, crack, or turn out differently than I planned—but I keep doing the work.
+Leadership growth is similar: rarely linear, never perfect, and always a process that requires patience, persistence, and constant adaptation.

 When I walk into the studio, I feel calm and fulfilled.
-What I create is never technically perfect—but it’s meaningful because I showed up, enjoyed the process and allowed something new to emerge.
+What I create isn’t technically perfect, but it’s meaningful because I showed up and allowed something new to emerge.

 This is what I want for you as my client: